Woodstock (film): Artists omitted

+Release

+The film opened at seven theaters in the United States and Canada on March 26, 1970 (Boston, Coral Gables, Dallas, Los Angeles, New York, Toronto and Washington D.C.) and set opening day house records in each one with grosses totalling $41,633.
+It opened at a further theater in New York City on April 1.

 Reception and legacy

 Woodstock received universal acclaim from newspaper and magazine critics in 1970.
-It was also an enormous box office smash.
+It was also an enormous box-office smash.
 The edition of May 20, 1970 of Variety reported it was doing well in its third week in Chicago and San Francisco.
 In each of those metropolitan areas the movie played at only one cinema during that week, but many thousands showed up.
 Eventually, after it branched out to more cinemas including more than one per metropolitan area, it grossed $50 million in the United States.
 The budget for its production was just $600,000, making it not only the fifth highest-grossing film of 1970 but one of the most profitable movies of that year as well.

-Decades after its initial release, the film earned a rare 100% "Fresh" rating on the review aggregate website Rotten Tomatoes based on 25 reviews, with a weighted average of 8.58/10.
+Decades after its initial release, the film earned a rare 100% "Fresh" rating on Rotten Tomatoes, based on 26 reviews, with a weighted average of 8.70/10.
 The critical consensus reads: "By documenting arguably the most renowned music festival in history, Woodstock: 3 Days of Peace & Music achieves the rare feat of capturing the unique spirit of its time."
+Metacritic, which uses a weighted average, assigned the film a score of 95 out of 100, based on 9 critics, indicating "universal acclaim" reviews.

 In his original 1970 review, Roger Ebert rated the movie 4 stars (out of 4) and described it as "maybe the best documentary ever made in America", adding "The remarkable thing about Wadleigh's film is that it succeeds so completely in making us feel how it must have been to be there".
-In 2005 Ebert added Woodstock to his "Great Movies" list and wrote a retrospective review that stated, "Woodstock is a beautiful, moving, ultimately great film...Now that the period is described as a far-ago time like "the 1920s" or "the 1930s," how touching it is in this film to see the full flower of its moment, of its youth and hope."
+In 2005 Ebert added Woodstock to his Great Movies list and wrote a retrospective review that stated, "Woodstock is a beautiful, moving, ultimately great film...Now that the period is described as a far-ago time like "the 1920s" or "the 1930s," how touching it is in this film to see the full flower of its moment, of its youth and hope."